 The Sharing Economy

 Sharing is on the rise.
-One in five Germans already uses a sharing app, and Germany is also a hotspot for app development.
+One in five people in Germany already uses a sharing app, and Germany is also a hotspot for app development.

 “Verily, whoever possesses little is that much the less possessed: praised be moderate poverty!”, philosopher Friedrich Wilhelm Nietzsche once wrote.
 He clearly felt that status symbols had a power beyond their monetary price, and exacted a psychological toll on owners as well.
 Indeed this “obsession” with owning expensive things to signify social standing is visibly decreasing in our society.
 More and more people prefer sharing to owning.
 The sharing economy is growing, and expanding into an increasingly number of areas of daily life.